NOT UNDER THE LAW BUT UNDER GRACE

 The current Christian theology presents a removal from that which is actually true, a withdrawal from reality.
 Indeed, the scholars teach that the Church is a parenthesis in the plan of God, a mystery not found in the Old Testament.
 Yet several passages of the New Testament reveal it is a continuation of the old, not something different from the Old or not found in the Old.

-God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds; (Hebrews 1:1,2)
+has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; (Hebrews 1:1,2)

-Now I say that Jesus Christ was a minister of the circumcision for the truth of God, to confirm the promises made unto the fathers: (Romans 15:8)
+Now I say that Jesus Christ has become a servant to the circumcision for the truth of God, to confirm the promises made to the fathers, (Romans 15:8)

-Unto whom it was revealed, that not unto themselves, but unto us they did minister the things, which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven; which things the angels desire to look into.
+To them it was revealed that, not to themselves, but to us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven—things which angels desire to look into.
 (I Peter 1:12)

 It is taught by Christians that on the basis of belief in Christ the Church is kept in a state of righteousness and holiness.
 One day God will call the Church to Heaven where it will abide in Paradise, somehow being changed magically into the moral image of Christ.